 - Use 100% cassava extract.
 For the most authentic flavor, choose cassareep which is 100% cassava extract with no additives.
 Commercial brands often include burnt sugar or spices that can dilute the flavor.

 - Allow the juice to rest.
-If making your own, the cassava juice needs to rest overnight to allow the starch to separate from the liquid.
+If making your own, the cassava juice needs to rest for about an hour to allow the starch to separate from the liquid.

 - Store it in a cool, dry place away from direct sunlight.
 While refrigeration is not necessary, proper storage helps maintain its quality and extends its shelf life.